goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - Masked attention for autoregressive models

 We have talked deeply about each of these topics previously and I implore you to check that part out [here](https://goyalpramod.github.io/blogs/Transformers_laid_out/).

+**Problem**

+> Sequential models like RNNs and LSTMs process text word-by-word, creating a fundamental bottleneck: each word must wait for the previous word to be processed.
+This sequential nature makes training painfully slow and prevents the model from understanding long-range dependencies effectively.

+For example, in the sentence "The cat that lived in the house with the red door was hungry", by the time the model reaches "was hungry", it has largely forgotten about "The cat" due to the vanishing gradient problem.
+The model struggles to connect distant but related words.

+[Add image below: left side showing RNN processing words sequentially with time arrows, right side showing Transformer processing all words simultaneously with attention connections]

+**Solution**

+> The Transformer replaced sequential processing with parallel attention mechanisms.
+Instead of processing words one-by-one, it looks at all words simultaneously and uses attention to determine which words are most relevant to each other, regardless of their distance in the sentence.

+This attention-based approach allows the model to directly connect "The cat" with "was hungry" in a single step, while also enabling massive parallelization during training - turning what used to take weeks into hours.

 ##### Training a Transformer